JakubLegutko/PJS2/README.md

 function and enter debug mode by setting test_time to True inside the actions.py file

 The bot is also capable of detecting the intent to see the order by the user.

+The bot will ask the user to pick delivery or pickup, on delivery it will add delivery time and cost to the order.